Transmission and exchange of payment data to fight VAT fraud

 - Identify the technical measures for establishing, maintaining and technically managing CESOP;

-The expert group will also work in collaboration with an expert team composed of IT experts from Member States, which will develop the technical requirements linked to the establishment of CESOP.
+The expert group also works in collaboration with an expert team composed of IT experts from Member States, which is developing the technical requirements linked to the establishment of CESOP.

 - Council Directive (EU) 2020/284 of 18 February 2020 amending Directive 2006/112/EC as regards introducing certain requirements for payment service providers (OJ L 62, 2.3.2020, p.
 7)